How to Leverage Remarketing and Retargeting for Higher Conversions

 In a nutshell, you’ll be displaying the same ad to everyone who has visited your site.
 The code is placed on a core area of your site—such as the header or footer—so it executes site-wide.

 Market to Customers Who Have Already Converted with Special Offers

 Next, there are the people who have visited your site and already converted.
 These people are a remarketing goldmine, since they’re already familiar with your brand and have taken that all-important first step toward interacting with you, be it buying a product, calling for a quote or signing up for your mailing list.

 It doesn’t make sense to remarket to these people with the same generic brand-wide ad, so why not design and test a variety of creatives that entice the user to come back and save money?
 By targeting it only to people who have converted, you’ll greatly increase their chances of coming back and converting again.

 Since Google launched its remarketing platform, businesses are taking full advantage and increasing their conversions 300-400% plus.
 In addition to this you can reduce your cost per click (CPC) or place this spend into your remarketing strategy.

-Want an example?
+If you’ve already set up your Facebook account to drive traffic and conversions, then you may want to try Adroll.
 SalesBlend used Adroll for their Facebook remarketing to target their specific audience.
 With Adroll, they paid a CPC of $1.62.
 Now, since switching to running their remarketing directly through Facebook, they’ve reduced CPC to an unbelievable $0.44.
 That’s a 73% decrease.